PhD, C. Psych. (Supervised practice)

 Andrew’s approach to therapy involves supporting people as they address patterns of thinking, feeling, and behaving that are not working for them, as well as empowering others to leverage their strengths and interests towards meaningful living.
 This approach is collaborative, anti-oppressive, trauma-informed, client-centered, and evidence-based.
 He strives to provide the people he works with a warm, empathic, and respectful environment so that they might have the mental space required for reflection and change.

-In addition to his clinical interests, Andrew has conducted academic and applied research on judgment and decision-making which inspires him to help others (and himself!) make wise choices.
+In addition to his clinical interests, Andrew has conducted academic and applied research on judgment and decision-making and is currently completing a Masters in Business Administration at the University of Toronto.